feldian15/GrinDorms/Written-Reports/sprint1-journal.md

  A: She would feel self conscious if someone who knew where she lived was able to trace the review back to her, but would not feel unsafe when posting reviews.

 ### Changes to requirements
+- Included a filtering and sorting function as a stretch goal

 ### Photos of revised prototype